iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > My app says it hasn't checked for exposures since Jan 15, is this an issue with my phone or with the app?<br> :date: __2021-02-09 03:09:09__

 > Needs Bluetooth on all the time to get the warnings.
 I don't leave my Bluetooth on like that.<br> :date: __2021-02-07 05:34:43__

-> App hasn't checked for exposures in 25 days (Jan.
-5).
-It did the same thing back in December as well.
-What gives?
-The app needs to do its job in order to work. 🙄<br> :date: __2021-01-31 03:41:44__

-> As others have said, no one is going to use this because it's a royal pita to report a positive.
-My wife is positive but the system does not find her by phone or email.
-It wants her to call to get a pin.
-She's not going to do all that and most people won't.
-Good idea but virtually useless.<br> :date: __2021-01-30 21:30:37__

-> Does nothing relevant...never notifies me of anything.
-Uninstalling.<br> :date: __2021-01-30 21:28:24__

-> This app is not trust worthy, each time I check this app it's not on.
-It has told me twice to turn on.
-I haven't touched it this app is not working properly.<br> :date: __2021-01-30 01:47:00__

-> Don't trust this.
-I called my local health department to get tested, so I can have an official documentation of my clear infection.
-I was told that the test is supposed to be free, but that later charges aren't excluded from the realm of possibility.
-They said the test is just for jobs, and satisfying personal interest or fears.
-So no pin, and no way of alerting others I may have come in contact with.
-Way to go NC, you screw poor people again.
-What a surprise.<br> :date: __2021-01-29 19:32:35__